 Established in 1988, the Consortium of Humanities Centers and Institutes serves as an arena for the discussion of issues germane to crossdisciplinary activity in the humanities and as a network for the circulation of information and best practices related to the organizational and management dimensions of humanities centers and institutes.
-CHCI currently has a membership of 207 organizations in the US, Europe, Asia, India, Africa, and the Pacific Rim.
+CHCI currently has a membership of more than 220 organizations in the US, Europe, Africa, Asia, and Pacific Rim.
 CHCI produces a major Annual Meeting of its membership, maintains a content-rich website, produces an annual print directory, and serves as a re-circulator for information about its members via listservs and its website.
 Members of the Consortium also assist one another with ideas, evaluation, and other forms of service.
 The organization is headed by a President, and is governed by an International Advisory Board of member directors and other leaders in the humanities.

 CHCI was established in 1988 as the product of two meetings: The Institutional Impact of Institutes at the University of California Humanities Research Institute (UCHRI, now based at the University of California, Irvine), convened by Murray Krieger, and an organizational meeting at the 1988 meeting of the American Council of Learned Societies (ACLS), convened by E. Ann Kaplan of the Humanities Institute at Stony Brook University.
 These gatherings were the first moments at which directors of humanities research organizations had come together to discuss issues of mutual concern, and the major product of the meetings was a unanimous sense that it was essential to establish a consortium to continue these dialogues.
 Ralph Cohen of the University of Virginia served from 1988-1995 as the organization’s first Chair, while CHCI administration was based at UCHRI.
 In its early years, the CHCI membership included over 70 members from the US and four other countries.